 (Hemingway also gave him a copy of A Farewell to Arms, which he politely asked to be returned after he had read it.)

 “The Open Boat”, found in the same collection as “The Blue Hotel”, is based on the 1896 sinking of a ship on which the author himself was a passenger.
 It’s an intriguingly harrowing story that helped marked the author as one of the most innovative of his generation.

-The first landmark of Russian literature to appear on this list.
-Although not a great favourite of my own, it certainly has some great quotes:
+Madame Bovary is the first Russian classic to appear on The Hemingway List.
+It’s not a great favourite of mine, but certainly has some great quotes:

 “Human speech is like a cracked kettle on which we tap crude rhythms for bears to dance to, while we long to make music that will melt the stars.”

 Dubliners gets to the heart of the Dublin streets, but also universal human nature.
 It’s arguably one of the finest short story collections ever written.

 “The Dead” is known for its startlingly beautiful final lines, while “Eveline” is the story of a young woman unsure which way to turn in life (emigrate to Buenos Aires or stay in the safe confines of Dublin?)

 Just getting started with Joyce?
 Dubliners is a great place to begin.
 Here are some of my best tips for getting started with James Joyce.